 With guest conductor Marek Janowski on the podium for last week's San Francisco Symphony program.....The exaltation was present but was never allowed to gallop out of control.
 Janowski had the orchestra in perfect balance, clean in texture while bursting at the seams with sonic power.
 Never did it slip into a mere din, but instead maintained its dignity in full splendor. ...the cream of Janowski's musicianship showed itself via the virtuoso demands of Schumann's 40-minute [2nd] Symphony.
 Every little detail of melody shone through the sometimes thick writing with lightness and glamour.
 Yet I heard not one harsh scrap of sound through these demanding passages.
 Heuwell Tircuit, San Francisco Classical Voice, October 18, 2008

-Starting his career as General Music Director in Freiburg im Breisgau (1973-75) and Dortmund (1975-79), his reputation grew rapidly and he became greatly involved in the international opera scene.
-He has appeared in all the world-renowned opera houses since the late '70s, from the Metropolitan Opera New York to the Bayerischer Staatsoper Munich; from Chicago and San Francisco to Hamburg; from Vienna and Berlin to Paris.
+Born in 1939 in Warsaw and educated in Germany, Marek Janowski’s artistic path led him from Assistant positions in Aachen, Cologne, Düsseldorf and Hamburg to his appointment as General Music Director in Freiburg im Breisgau (1973-75) and Dortmund (1975-79).
+Whilst in Dortmund, his reputation grew rapidly and he was invited to conduct in many of Europe’s leading opera houses.
+There is not one world-renowned opera house where he has not been a regular guest since the late ‘70s, from the Metropolitan Opera New York to the Bayerischer Staatsoper Munich; from Chicago and San Francisco to Hamburg; from Vienna and Berlin to Paris.

-Maestro Janowski stepped back from the opera scene in the 1990's to concentrate on orchestral work and has continued the great German conducting tradition in the symphonic repertoire.
-He is recognised for his ability to create orchestras of international standing as well as for his innovative programs and for bringing a fresh and individual interpretation to familiar repertoire.
+Marek Janowski stepped back from the opera scene in the 1990s in order to concentrate on the great German symphonic repertoire.
+He now enjoys an outstanding reputation amongst the premier orchestras of Europe and North America and is recognised for his ability to create orchestras of international standing as well as for his interpretation of the core German repertoire.

-Between 1984-2000, as Musical Director of the Orchestre Philharmonique de Radio France, he led the orchestra to international fame as the leading orchestra of France.
-From 2000-2005 Maestro Janowski served as Music Director of the Orchestre Philharmonie de Monte-Carlo, and from 2001-2003, he also held the position of Chief Conductor with the Dresdner Philharmonie.
+Between 1984 and 2000, as Musical Director of the Orchestre Philharmonique de Radio France, Marek Janowski took the orchestra to a position of pre-eminence in France, as well as abroad.
+From 1986 to 1990, in addition to his position in France, Janowski held the title of Chief Conductor of the Gürzenich-Orchester in Cologne and between 1997 and 1999, he was also First Guest Conductor of the Deutsche Symphonie-Orchester Berlin.
+From 2000 to 2005 Janowski served as Music Director of the Orchestre Philharmonique de Monte-Carlo, and from 2001 to 2003 he also held the position of Chief Conductor with the Dresdner Philharmonie.